BlakeRhodes/NeoArcadia/Recover Phase.md

 # Recovery Phase
 Previous: [Encounter Phase](./Encounter%20Phase.html)

+## Step 1: Death

+- If the party is at 0 HP roll 1d6 if the roll is 4+ nothing happens otherwise chose a character to become a corpse.
+- **Exhaustion Check:** If the party is at 0 stamina roll 2d6; on an 11 or 12, choose a character to become a corpse.
+- Corpses are no longer considered characters and do not contribute to the party.
+Not even Linus can break the cycle of death.
+Pour out an ale for your fallen friend.

+## Step 2: Despair

+- If the Party is at 0 WP, choose a character to despair.
+- The character can not use skills until WP is increased to at least 1.

-## Step 1: Recover Hit Points
+## Step 3: Recover Hit Points

-- Each character may regain Hit Points equal to their stamina by spending 1 R or 1 Medicinal Herb.
-- Healing skills from certain classes can be used after deciding to spend R for healing.
+The party recovers 1d6 hit points.

-## Step 2: Recover Stamina
+## Step 4: Recover Stamina

 - Two characters must be selected for standing watch.
 The dangers of the Ancient Future do not rest.
-- All characters not on watch regain 1 stamina.

-## Step 3: Death

-- Characters with Hit Points at zero are considered dead and become corpses.
-- Characters at zero stamina must undertake an Exhaustion Check.
-- **Exhaustion Check:** Roll 2d6; on an 11 or 12, the character survives, otherwise, they die and become a corpse.
-- Corpses are no longer considered characters.

-## Step 4: Despair

-- Characters with zero Will Power enter a state of Despair and cannot use skills.
-- Any character can transfer one of their Will Power points to a character in Despair.
+If the watch can not be filled, the party is slain in the night.
+- The party recovers one stamina.

 ## Step 5: Recover Resourcefulness

-- One character may recover 1 R.
+- Recover 1 RP
-- Characters may then convert Luck Points into Resourcefulness.
+- The party may then convert Luck Points into Resourcefulness.
 - Luck Points, once spent, are not recovered, unless a stroke of luck occurs...

 Back to: [Prepare Phase](./Prepare%20Phase.html)